 My largest, and longest, software contribution has been to the OpenJDK project, the project that all Java developers use for their APIs.
 I worked on the OpenJDK at Sun Microsystems and Oracle between 2009 and 2018, contributing significantly as a principal, and ultimately consulting, member of technical staff (IC4 and IC5).
 I worked as a technical lead in charge of a large area of the JavaFX UI toolkit, with a team of people under my technical leadership.

-Today I work as a principal software engineer at Microsoft.
+Today I work as a Principal Java Architect at Microsoft.
 My role is to serve as the Java architect for Azure SDKs, and to help drive excellence in our Java developer experience.
 I am heavily involved in driving the API design for our next generation of Java Azure SDKs, working alongside a team of excellent engineers to make this a reality.

 Previously I was a Cloud Developer Advocate at Microsoft.
 I worked with engineering, documentation, advocacy, and management, as well as the community of Java on Azure users to ensure everyone was heading in the same direction.
 I presented frequently at conferences, but just as frequently I was working behind the scenes with all stakeholders to make sure Java on Azure is meeting the needs of real-world developers.